Cleansed

 Julia Horan CDG

-For the Almeida: Cat on a Hot Tin Roof; King Lear; Romeo and Juliet; A Streetcar Named Desire (also West End); The Clinic; The Tragedy of Macbeth; The Duchess of Malfi; The Doctor (also West End); Three Sisters; The Wild Duck; Machinal; The Writer; Summer and Smoke (also West End); The Twilight Zone (also West End); The Treatment; Hamlet (also West End/ Park Avenue Armory, New York); Mary Stuart (also West End/ Park Avenue Armory, New York); Oil; Uncle Vanya; Medea; Oresteia (also West End); Game; Mr Burns; Chimerica (also West End).
+For the Almeida: A Moon for the Misbegotten; Cat on a Hot Tin Roof; King Lear; Romeo and Juliet; A Streetcar Named Desire (also West End/ BAM, New York); The Clinic; The Tragedy of Macbeth; The Duchess of Malfi; The Doctor (also West End); Three Sisters; The Wild Duck; Machinal; The Writer; Summer and Smoke (also West End); The Twilight Zone (also West End); The Treatment; Hamlet (also West End/ Park Avenue Armory, New York); Mary Stuart (also West End); Oil; Uncle Vanya; Medea; Oresteia (also West End/ Park Avenue Armory, New York); Game; Mr Burns; Chimerica (also West End).

-Theatre includes: Oedipus; Player Kings; Opening Night; A Little Life; The Shark is Broken; All About Eve (West End); Kyoto (RSC); Two Strangers (Carry A Cake Across New York) (Kiln Theatre/ West End); The Wife of Willesden (Kiln Theatre/ BAM, New York); Pass Over (Kiln Theatre); Harry Potter and the Cursed Child (West End/ Broadway); The Inheritance; A View from the Bridge (Young Vic/ West End/ Broadway); The Jungle (Young Vic/ West End/ St. Ann’s Warehouse, New York/ Curran Theater, San Francisco); Yerma (Young Vic/ Park Avenue Armory, New York).
+Theatre includes: Archduke; John Proctor is the Villain; Manhunt (Royal Court); Romeo and Juliet (West End); Oedipus; Harry Potter and the Cursed Child (West End/ Broadway); Choir Boy (Theatre Royal Stratford East/ Bristol Old Vic); Jaja’s African Hair Braiding; School Girls; Or, The African Mean Girls Play (Lyric Hammersmith); The Winter’s Tale; Edward II (RSC); Kyoto (RSC/ West End/ Lincoln Center Theater, New York); Pass Over (Kiln Theatre); Two Strangers (Carry a Cake Across New York) (Kiln Theatre/ West End/ Broadway); The Wife of Willesden (Kiln Theatre/ BAM, New York); Broken Glass (Young Vic); The Inheritance; A View From the Bridge (Young Vic/ West End/ Broadway); The Jungle (Young Vic/ West End/ St. Ann’s Warehouse, New York/ Curran Theatre, San Francisco); Yerma (Young Vic/ Park Avenue Armory, New York).

 Film includes: Hamlet; Why It’s Kicking Off Everywhere; The Exception; Departure.

-Television includes: Together (BAFTA for Best Single Drama); The Trial; A Murder in the Family.
+Television includes: The Read; Together (BAFTA for Best Single Drama); The Trial; A Murder in the Family.

 Chris Fisher